Skip to main content

 Key takeaways:

-• Ozempic (semaglutide) is a once-weekly injection that’s approved to treat Type 2 diabetes in adults.
+• Ozempic (semaglutide) is a once-weekly injection that’s FDA approved to treat Type 2 diabetes in adults.
 It works in several different ways to help improve blood glucose (sugar) levels.

-Access savings on related medications
+Save on related medications

 When you eat food, it sets off an important chain of events within your body.
 As your blood glucose (sugar) levels start to rise, gut hormones called incretins jump into action.
 Their primary job involves signaling the pancreas to release insulin — otherwise known as the “incretin effect.”

-The incretin effect helps keep your blood glucose levels from getting too high after you eat.
+The incretin effect helps keep your blood sugar levels from getting too high after you eat.
 But for people living with Type 2 diabetes, the incretin effect may not produce this same result.
 And some people may not have an incretin effect at all.

 Ozempic (semaglutide) is a medication that’s made to act like an incretin called glucagon-like peptide-1 (GLP-1).
 For people with Type 2 diabetes, Ozempic can help provide the benefits of the incretin effect — in the form of a once-weekly injection.
 Here’s how it works.